Elaine massacre: NAACP involvement

-The NAACP promptly released a statement from a contact in Arkansas providing another account of the origins of the violence noting efforts by Ulysses Simpson Bratton to assist African Americans in peonage:
+The NAACP promptly released a statement from a contact in Arkansas providing another account of the origins of the violence, noting efforts by Ulysses Simpson Bratton to assist African Americans in peonage:

-The whole trouble, as I understand it, started because a Mr. Bratton, a white lawyer from Little Rock, Ark., was employed by sixty or seventy colored families to go to Elaine to represent them in a dispute with the white planters relative to the sale price of cotton.

-It referred to a report in The Commercial Appeal of Memphis, Tennessee on October 3 that quoted Bratton's father:
+It referred to a report in The Commercial Appeal of Memphis, Tennessee, on October 3 that quoted Bratton's father:

 The NAACP sent its Field Secretary, Walter F. White, from New York City to Elaine in October 1919 to investigate events.
 White was of mixed, majority-European ancestry; blond and blue-eyed, he could pass for white.
 He was granted credentials from the Chicago Daily News.
 He gained an interview with Governor Charles Hillman Brough, who gave him a letter of recommendation for other meetings with whites, as well as an autographed photograph.

 According to his own account, White had been in Phillips County for a brief time when he learned there were rumors floating about him.
 He quickly took the first train back to Little Rock.
 The conductor told the young man that he was leaving "just when the fun is going to start", because they had found out that there was a "damned yellow nigger passing for white and the boys are going to get him."
 When White asked what the boys would do to the man, the conductor told White that "when they get through with him he won't pass for white no more!"
 Biographer Kenneth Robert Janken writes of this description: "It is likely that White exaggerated the dramatic manner of his escape, much in the way he did his childhood experiences in the Atlanta riot...surviving documents reveal several inconsistencies between what White wrote at the time and what he later recalled having happened."

-White had time to talk with both black and white residents in Elaine.
-He reported that local people said that up to 100 blacks had been killed.
+White had time to talk with both Black and White residents in Elaine.
+He reported that local people said that up to 100 Blacks had been killed.
 White published his findings in the Daily News, the Chicago Defender, and The Nation, as well as the NAACP's magazine The Crisis.
-He "characterized the violence as an extreme response by white landowners to black unionization".
+He "characterized the violence as an extreme response by White landowners to black unionization".

 Governor Brough asked the United States Post Office Department to prohibit the mailing of the Chicago Defender and Crisis to Arkansas, while local officials attempted to enjoin distribution of the Defender.
-Years later, White said in his memoir that people in Elaine told him that up to 200 blacks had been killed.
+Years later, White said in his memoir that people in Elaine told him that up to 200 Black folks had been killed.